Medically Reviewed by Barrett Eubanks, M.D.

 Although there are several types of refractive errors — like nearsightedness, farsightedness, and astigmatism — phakic lenses have been approved by the United States Food and Drug Administration (FDA) to treat only myopia, or nearsightedness.
 This is the most common of the refractive errors, with about 9.6 million adults in the U.S. having some type of nearsightedness.
-About 820,000 of those individuals have a degenerative form of myopia, and thousands more suffer from other types of vision loss associated with being severely nearsighted.

 Why Choose Phakic Lenses Instead of LASIK?

 Typically, someone with nearsightedness would pursue a laser-guided eye surgery like LASIK to correct their sight.
 However, some people are not good candidates for this operation.
 For example, if you have strong myopia, laser surgery may not be able to safely remove enough tissue to correct the refractive error in your cornea.
 Some people have naturally thin corneal tissue, so they are not good LASIK candidates.
 But this group can benefit from phakic lenses.

 Phakic lenses can also improve vision in people who have other eye conditions, like: